 Improve the university’s standing as a national leader in bicycle friendliness

-[F&S] Achieve Platinum-level status the next time the Urbana campus applies for Bicycle Friendly University recognition from the League of American Bicyclists.
+[F&S] Achieve Platinum-level Bicycle Friendly University status from the League of American Bicyclists.

-Achieve or Retain Gold-level status by 2027, based on fiscal year 2023 application evaluation.
+Achieve or Retain Gold-level status by 2027, based on 2023 application evaluation.

-Apply for and achieve Platinum-level status by the fiscal year 2031.
+Apply for and achieve Platinum-level status by 2031.

 [F&S] Update the Campus Bicycle Plan once every ten years at a minimum to reflect best practices and existing opportunities.